bcgov/nr-bcwat/documentation/artifacts/artifact_9/knowledge_transfer_documentation.md

     > - Create a local version of the database that every database change is tested on **BEFORE** making a PR.
 The backups can be accessed in via the S3 bucket for this project
     > - Only have at most one PR open with a database change in it.

-4. Once the PR is approved, and merged in, the test deployment of the database will have the FlyWay migrations applied to it.
+4. Once the PR is approved, and merged in to the `main` branch, the test deployment of the database will have the FlyWay migrations applied to it.

-5. To promote the changes to prod, a GitHub action that merges all changes in the main branch to the prod branch, and the FlyWay migrations will be applied to the production database.
+5. To promote the changes to prod, a GitHub action promotes the test image to be the prod image needs to be ran, and the FlyWay migrations will be applied to the production database.

 > [!NOTE]
 > For any major database changes, please refer to [Major Database Changes](#major-database-changes) section of the Implementation process for updates or code fixes section.

 ### Airflow Scraper Changes

+Any adjustment to the scrapers will follow these steps:

+1. Create a branch of the repository, make the changes to the scrapers in `nr-bcwat/airflow/etl_pipelines/scraper/` as required.
+To make changes to the scheduling or the functions that Airflow runs, look in the `nr-bcwat/airflow/dags/` directory.

+2. Stage, commit, and push the changes to the repository

+3. Make PR.

+    > [!NOTE]
+    > This will not spin up an instance of Airflow because it is rather resource intensive to have for each PR.

+4. When the PR is merged into the `main` branch, the development **AND** test Airflow deployments will be updated with the latest changes.

+5. To promote the changes to prod, a GitHub action needs to be ran to update the prod deplyment of Airflow.

+#### Addition of New Data Sources

+To add a new data source to the scrapers, the following must be done:

+1. Create a FlyWay migration file with the metadata necessary for the scrapers to be implemented.
+Look at the current scraper implementations as well as the database tables in `bcwat_obs` schema to get an idea of what is required.

+2. Populate the `nr-bcwat/airflow/etl_pipelines/utils/constants.py` file with the new data source and it's metadata.
+Look at the other values in there for an example.

+3. Create a new scraper class in the proper directory, depending on the data source.
+Then implement all the abstract methods that are required.
+Look at the other scraper implementations for an example.

+4. Once you have implmented all the required methods, then test the scraper on a local instance of the database so that dev is not altered.

+5. Once the scraper is functioning **CORRECTLY**, create an Airflow DAG for the scraper to run.
+There are already Airflow DAGs in the `nr-bcwat/airflow/dags/` directory.
+Use them as an example.

+6. Update documentation and create unit tests for the scraper.
+After that it should be ready to be deployed to dev.

 ## Triggers for model updates